xavierponcini/xavierponcini.github.io/tab2.md

 A description of the topic and perhaps some motivation of why this is an interesting topic.
 New we want a list of the topics and perhaps the speakers of each?
 Maybe start with the prereading for each of the topics.

     0/ Overview
     1/ The six-vertex model
     2/ Quantum groups and the YBE I
-3/ Quantum groups and the YBE II
-4/ Lattice models and ASM's I
-5/ Lattice models and ASM's II
-6/ Fermionic methods and lattice models
-7/ Lattice models and Hall-Littlewood polynomials I
-8/ Lattice models and Hall-Littlewood polynomials II 9/ Lattice models and the Jones polynomial

-    0/ Overview
-    1/ The six-vertex model
-    2/ Quantum groups and the YBE I